flant/shell-operator/HOOKS.md

 ]
 ```

+#### "Event" binding context

-If pod `pod-321d12` is then added into namespace 'default', then the hook will be executed with the "Event" binding context:
+If pod `pod-321d12` is then added into namespace 'default', then the hook will be executed with the "Event"-type binding context:

 ```json
 [